-Some businesses may reach ahead and issue 1099 for their contractors, whether they need it or not.
-But, when you have paid an amount to more than one LLC over a while, it will involve a lot of additional work.
+Some businesses may go ahead and issue a 1099 for their contractors, whether they need it or not.
+But, when you have paid an amount to more than one LLC over time, it will involve a lot of additional work.

 When should you issue 1099-MISC or 1099-NEC?

-So, can LLCs get 1099?
-Well, it depends on your gross proceeds paid, business structure, and how your LLC is taxed.
-If you file as an LLC or LLP, you can get 1099.
+So, can a limited liability company get a 1099?
+Well, to be eligible for an LLC 1099 form, it depends on your gross proceeds paid, business structure, and how your LLC is taxed.
+If you file as an LLC or LLP, you can get a 1099.
 But, S Corporations and C corporations do not get one.

 Indy can help you track the money your business makes with a simple invoicing system.
 You can create and send invoices with just a few clicks, monitor the status of each invoice, and view all of your invoices in one place, making it easy to view the money you made when it comes time to file your quarterly taxes.
 Check out how Indy's Invoices tool can make tax season a breeze.